Automatic Pill Dispensers: Can They Help Seniors Stay Safe?

 It’s only natural that our schedules can change from time to time.
 From a particularly relaxing Sunday afternoon to spending the holidays with the family, there are days when you just have a bit more on your mind and can overlook your medication.

 For medications expected to be taken at specific times of the day, this forgetfulness becomes an issue.
-If you’re supposed to take medication every night before bed, it’s because it takes the medication about 24 hours to be processed and used in the body.
+For instance, if your doctor has prescribed daily medication with instructions to take it each night at bedtime, it’s because it takes the medication about 24 hours to be processed and used in the body [1].

 Taking a pill late may leave your body without medication, and taking a pill too early may cause your body to have too much of a medication, resulting in increased severity of side effects and even overdose.